sigmaSd/Share/README.md

 2. Share the QR code with others
 3. They scan it and get an upload interface in their web browser
 4. They can drag & drop files/folders or click to browse and select
-5. Files are automatically saved to your Downloads folder (configurable)
+5. Files are automatically saved to your Downloads folder

 **Key Features:**